AlessandroChecco/pyspark-tutorial/README.md

 ## Saving to file
 ```
+# this saves to the workspace
 out = df.toPandas() # it's a collect: careful with size
 out.to_csv('out.csv')
+# this saves to the hdfs
+sqlContext.write.format('com.databricks.spark.csv').save("/user/username/outout.csv")
 ```

 ## Matching a hashtag